Shadow32055/Bannerlord.BetterAttributes/README.md

 - Party leader XP percent from assigned roles (Intelligence)

 ## Installation & Updating
-1. Download the mod
+1. Download the mod.
-2. Copy the mod folder into your Bannerlord Modules folder, generally located at C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules.
+2. Copy the mod folder into your Bannerlord Modules folder, generally located at _C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules_.
 3. Unblock all dll’s under mod folder.
 4. (Optional) If not using MCM, configure the mod via the config.xml located in the mod folder (after launching the game once).